CS222-UIUC/fa25-team111-AllerScan/README.md

 2. In Android Studio, you will be prompted to download the Android SDK, which you should accept.
 3. Once in Android Studio, pull from main and press "Sync with Gradle" after pressing the top left button, a directory warning should pop up letting you know that it will search for the default SDK location, press OK to continue.
 4. On the top right, you should see a hammer icon.
 This will build the project.
 Press the hammer icon.
-5. Once the project is done building, you can do either two things.<br>
+5. Once the project is done building, you can do either of two things.<br>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Option 1.
 Press the green play button at the top of the screen, which will run the app in the emulator.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Option 2.
 Plug in an Android device with developer options enabled and USB debugging enabled.
 If you don't know how to do that, then &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;look to [Google's Developer Guides](https://developer.android.com/studio/debug/dev-options**), as they are quite detailed.
 Then press the green button to install the app locally on your Android &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;phone.<br>